Korçë: 18th century

 When the nearby town of İskopol (Moscopole or Moschopolis or Voskopojë) was destroyed by Ali Pasha's men in 1789, some of its commerce shifted to Görice (Korçë) and Arnavud Belgrad (Berat).
 Korçë grew as part of its population came from nearby Moscopole.
 Greek sources (Liakos and Aravandinos) have noted of the Korçë Aromanian populations' origins that in addition to many being from Moscopole, others settled during a time of calm and were from the village of Shalës, Kolonjë and established the market district of Korçë known as Varosh.
 Aromanians from the Arvanitovlach subgroup that in the early 19th century arrived to the Korçë area played a significant role in establishing the Korçë Christian urban class.
 In Psalidas' work Geography from 1830 noted that in the district of Varosh in Korçë, 100 Aromanian families lived there.

 According to French diplomat François Pouqueville there were 1,300 families living in the city in 1805 with two thirds of them being Christian.
 Korçë went from having a population of 8,200 (1875) to 18,000 (1905) and of those 14,000 adhered to Orthodox Christianity.
-Of those considered as Greek in Korçë, this was because they adhered to Orthodox Christianity, but Michael Palairet argues that most were Aromanians (Vlachs).
-Other sources however have characterized the population as primarily ethnic Albanian in the early 20th century, while others as Greek.
+Of those considered as Greek in Korçë, this was because they adhered to Orthodox Christianity, but Michael Palairet argues that most were probably Aromanians (Vlachs).
+Sources of the early 20th century report that the population was primarily ethnic Albanian.
 Greek was the language of the elite and the majority of the Aromanian population engaged in commerce, crafts and international trade becoming one of the wealthiest communities in Epirus and Macedonia.
-Albanians of Korçë engaged mostly in stockbreeding, agriculture and were poor.
+Albanians of Korçë were poor, engaging mostly in stockbreeding and agriculture.
 The inhabitants of the city spoke both Albanian and Greek.